sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

 Configure NTFS and share permissions to control access to files and folders.

 **Lab 06 — Printer Troubleshooting**
-Diagnose printer connectivity, driver, queue, and user access issues.
+Diagnose printer connectivity, driver, queue and user access issues.

-**Lab 07 — IP Configuration and Connectivity Checks** Use basic network tools to confirm addressing, connectivity, and communication issues.
+**Lab 07 — IP Configuration and Connectivity Checks** Use basic network tools to confirm addressing, connectivity and communication issues.

 **Lab 08 — DNS Troubleshooting**
 Identify and resolve name resolution problems affecting user access to resources.